-Electrolytes such as sodium, potassium, chloride, calcium and phosphate are our bodies forms of energy and fuel.
+Electrolytes such as sodium, potassium, chloride, calcium, and phosphate are our bodies forms of energy and fuel.
 In times of dehydration, excessive heat, heavy sweating and intense exercise, our bodies can get depleted of these natural energy sources causing weakness and fatigue.
 This simple drink recipe will refuel you in a healthy way, while cooling excessive heat in the body and keeping your system hydrated.

-- Doshic Effect: Vata↓, Pitta ↓, Kapha ↓ (but is best for Pitta)
+- Doshic Effect: Vata↓, Pitta ↓, Kapha ↓ (best for Pitta)

 - Gluten Free

 - Quart size ball jar or something similar